milankowww/ckan2blockchain/README.md

 ## Installation
 Installation is very simple.
 You could either install the project files using Ansible or manaully by following the provided instructions.

+### Install from pip
+Installation from pip will be available soon.

 ### Manual installation
 Install all the OS level and Python level prerequisites.
 On Debian or Ubuntu based systems, this means running the following commands:
 ```sh